 Moreover, the placeholder and colour-coding techniques that Maria has deployed will make it easier to coordinate her approach to editing.
 She can group related placeholders (e.g. notes to cite some literature; notes to check word choice; etc.) and focus on one similar set of actions at a time, making the process efficient.

 With written assignments, don't think in terms of one big goal, i.e., 'Finish and submit essay by 15th January.'
 Instead, use mini-goals to ensure you are making enough progress to hit incremental or staggered deadlines.
-On this page, we'll explore how goal setting options work, including the potential benefits and drawbacks; then we will cover ways to hold yourself accountable to goals.

 Click here to view the accessible version of this interactive content